elbosso/expect-dialog-ca/docs/specialdeliverables.md

-But it goes further: This project addresses special needs for different kinds of certificates: All certificates issued to be used for Digital Identity Uses containn a (Bash) shell script for converting the certificate and the private key belonging to it into a PKCS#12 container.
+But it goes further: This project addresses special needs for different kinds of certificates: All certificates issued to be used for Digital Identity Uses contain a (Bash) shell script for converting the certificate and the private key belonging to it into a PKCS#12 container.